hashicorp/terraform-aws-nomad/modules/run-nomad/README.md

 * [bind](https://www.nomadproject.io/docs/agent/configuration/index.html#bind_addr): Set to 0.0.0.0.

+* [client](https://www.nomadproject.io/docs/agent/configuration/client.html): This section is only set of `--server` is `false`.

-* [consul](https://www.nomadproject.io/docs/agent/configuration/consul.html): By default, set the Consul address to `127.0.0.1:8500`, with the assumption that Nomad and Consul are colocated on the same server.
-If you are running Consul on separate servers, you may need to override this config.
+* [consul](https://www.nomadproject.io/docs/agent/configuration/consul.html): By default, set the Consul address to `127.0.0.1:8500`, with the assumption that the Consul agent is running on the same server.

 * [datacenter](https://www.nomadproject.io/docs/agent/configuration/index.html#datacenter): Set to the current
   availability zone, as fetched from